40fingers/40Fingers.CacheManager/README.md

 # 40Fingers.CacheManager
-This is just a modules with a Clear Cache button to be able to  allow admins to clear the cache when some modules are failing to do so.
+This is just a simple DNN module with a Clear Cache button to be able to  allow admins to clear the cache when some modules are failing to do so.